1. Basic configuration

 If you only wish to use one of the devices in future, disconnect the cluster on the device you intend to continue using and then restore the factory settings on the other device.

-Once you have disconnected a node from the cluster the monitoring instances will not be started automatically.
-If you wish to start the monitoring instances, you will need to do so via the web interface.
+Once you have disconnected a node from the cluster the monitoring sites will not be started automatically.
+If you wish to start the monitoring sites, you will need to do so via the web interface.

 Exchanging a device